 Bioworld: The leader in pop culture products will continue key apparel & accessories based on Dragon Ball Super, Dragon Ball GT, and Dragon Ball Z: Kakarot

 Funko: A leader in pop culture collectibles is adding new product categories.
 Since 2018, Dragon Ball has been a Top 10 IP for Funko.

 Great Eastern Entertainment: A leading manufacturer of licensed anime merchandise and longstanding partner for the Dragon Ball franchise, brings fan wall art, plush, throws, and accessories.

 Just Funky: Premiere manufacturer of licensed and private label merchandise expands to new home categories, including bedding, sheets, and pillow sets.
 It will continue with drinkware and home merchandise.

 Primitive Skateboarding: Well-known merchandiser of skateboard gear and clothing for a new co-branded collection to capture the new “Super” generation of viewers, based on Dragon Ball Super.
 The line is available at Zumiez and online.

-Isaac Morris: The pop culture apparel company for a line of youth apparel based on Dragon Ball Z youth apparel.
+Isaac Morris: The pop culture apparel company for a line of youth apparel based on Dragon Ball Z.

 Uncanny Brands: The pop culture leader in licensed small appliances for a line of kitchen appliances based on Dragon Ball Z including a hot air popcorn maker available exclusively at GameStop in October 2020.